 T-Mobile

 T-Mobile broke new ground with a 100GB per month for $50 plan in 2020 but this plan is no longer available and has been replaced by a 50GB for $50 per month plan.
-While the other carriers have plans that might offer more data per dollars spent, we typically find T-Mobile has the best coverage and speeds when using Peplink and other routers.
-T-Mobile is especially good with 5G routers – or at least that’s our experience here in the Pacific Northwest.
-I suspect the 100GB plan will be offered again at some point and if it is, consider signing up and locking in the plan.
+While the other carriers have plans that might offer more data per dollars spent, we typically find T-Mobile has the best coverage and speeds in the Pacific Northwest.
+Other areas may not have similar coverage.
 Note, T-Mobile does not have their own data coverage in Alaska.
 AT&T is a better bet for Alaska cruising based on feedback from customers.

 All major Peplink router products are certified on T-Mobile.
 More information is here.